 How to Master the STAR Technique in Interviews

 The STAR technique for successful interviews outlines the most important elements an interviewee should factor into the preparation for any successful job interview.
 This technique is often referred to as the SAR and PAR techniques as well but essentially deals with the same elements.
 STAR is an abbreviation of the following:

 S (Situation) & T (Task)

 This question asks you to provide a situation that you were personally involved in or a task that you needed to accomplish.
 This can be from a previous role in another job or from a personal experience from your own life that can illustrate and answer what the interviewer is asking you.
-Detail is important when answering the question as the interviewer is trying to find out about your personal skill set and approach to challenging tasks.
+The detail is important when answering the question as the interviewer is trying to find out about your personal skill set and approach to challenging tasks.